Mark Gardiner: Career

 He joined Macclesfield Town in October 1995, where he continued to fit in his postal duties with full-time training.
 Gardiner was a member of the team that helped Macclesfield to promotion to the Football League, though he only made 7 league appearances, scoring twice, in that debut season.
 In December 1997, he moved to Northwich Victoria, scoring the winning goal on his Conference debut against Stalybridge Celtic on 25 December.
 In November 1998, Northwich manager Phil Wilson was sacked with the Vics in 12th place in the Conference.
 Gardiner took over as caretaker manager, his first game in charge bringing a 3–0 home win over Welling United.
 He was confirmed as manager that December, and led Northwich to 7th in the Conference and to the last eight of the FA Trophy.

 The following season was a struggle, Northwich flirted with relegation, finally finishing 18th, and were knocked out of the FA Trophy by Runcorn in the 2nd Round.
 On 3 October 2000, with Northwich bottom of the Conference with only 9 points from 12 games, Gardiner was sacked, joining Leek Town as a player, making his debut in a draw at Altrincham.
 Within a fortnight of Gardiner signing for Leek, Andy Holmes was sacked as Leek manager and on 3 November 2000, Gardiner was given his job.
 However, with Leek desperately short of money and struggling in the league, it was never going to be an easy task.
 In January 2001, Gardiner was told to cut the wage bill after having his budget cut and promptly resigned.
 He almost immediately joined Nantwich Town as a player, making his debut at left-back in a 2–0 win over Ramsbottom United.
 He was still playing for Nantwich in 2004.

 In 2006 Gardiner had a brief spell in the TC Exiles squad which played in the Cirencester District Division 2.
 He led them to a final in which they ran out 2–1 to a last minute winner.
-Exiles soon folded and, with a string of injuries, Gardiner called it a day.
+Exiles soon folded and, with a string of injuries, Gardiner retired from play.